 2. Don’t Make Visitors Think

-Websites are meant to be used, so they should be clear and intuitive.
-Visitors shouldn't have to think in order to use your website.
+Websites are meant to be used.
+They should be clear and intuitive.
+Don't make visitors think in order to use your website.

 3. Be Human

 Human works on the internet.
-Make it clear that there is a real, live human behind your website.
-People will respond to that.
+People will respond to your website if you make it clear there is a real, live human behind it.

 4. Less Is More